 Single parenting differs from dual parenting in many ways, but the most common difference is the way in which the parent interacts with the child.
 In dual-parenting families, the mother and father usually decide together how to run the household, while in single-parent households, issues such as holidays or major family purchases may be more likely to be decided with the children.

-Other common differences include:
+Other common differences include the following:

 - Children of single parents may have more duties and responsibilities around the home from an earlier age, simply because there isn’t another adult around.